 I spent two seasons as a backup goalie, sitting on the bench for most games.
 The number one goaltender finally graduated, and it was my chance to shine.
 I would start every game.
 Some other girl would sit on the bench, waiting for me to screw up or get injured.

-“You know her?” his friend asked as he continued to smile at me, his eyes fixated on my breasts.
-What a pig.
+“You know her?” his friend asked with a seductive grin, his eyes fixated on my breasts.

 “Yeah.
 She’s my kid brother’s friend.
 You don’t want to hit on her.
 She’s a dork.”

 I bared my teeth and clenched my jaw, ready to hurl insults at the guy who’d been tormenting me most of my life.
 He crossed his arms in front of his immense chest, waiting for the angry outburst he was accustomed to.